Teaching and/or Research Emphasis and Interest Areas

-Dr. Rait has been twice honored by the graduating residents with the Award for Excellence in Clinical Teaching in the Department of Psychiatry and Behavioral Sciences at Stanford, and he was also honored as Outstanding Professor of the Year by the PGSP/Stanford Consortium students.
+Dr. Rait has been twice honored by the graduating residents with the Award for Excellence in Clinical Teaching and once as Most Inspiring Mentor in the Department of Psychiatry and Behavioral Sciences at Stanford.
+He was also honored four times as Outstanding Professor of the Year by the PGSP/Stanford Consortium students.
 He teaches seminars for and supervises psychiatric residents, postdoctoral fellows, and medical students in the School of Medicine, psychology interns at the VA Palo Alto Health Care System, and graduate students in the PGSP/Stanford Consortium.
 Dr. Rait has written widely on the therapeutic alliance in couples and family therapy, family adaptation to chronic illness, and family therapy training, including Marital and Family Therapy: 4th Edition.
-In addition to reviewing articles for several journals, he serves on the editorial board of Families, Systems, & Health.
 Dr. Rait is currently engaged in a multi-center study of marital therapy, looking at mechanisms of change and the influence of the therapeutic alliance on treatment process and outcome.
-Clinically, Dr. Rait's practice in Palo Alto includes work with couples and families, as well as individual children, adolescents, and adults.
+He is currently studying the relationship between therapeutic alliance, treatment process, and treatment outcomes in couples therapy in the VA health care system.
+Dr. Rait's clinical practice in Palo Alto includes work with couples and families, as well as individual children, adolescents, and adults.

 Rait, D.S.(2010).
 Opening steps: A structural approach to working with couples.
 In A. S. Gurman (Ed.)
 Clinical casebook of couple therapy.
 New York, NY: Guilford Press.

 Rait, D. S.& Glick, I. D. (2010) Schizophrenia: A family psychoeducational approach.
 In C. Taylor (Ed.), How to practice evidence-based psychiatry: Basic principles and case studies (225-233).
 Washington, DC: American Psychiatric Press.